What is Next for Pullman?

-The vision that hundreds of people developed for Pullman as Chicago’s first national park is undeniably successful, but we still have work to do.
-The projects in the Positioning Pullman Action Plan that are not yet started remain our priorities.
-We have also identified new priorities as we map Pullman’s success and its influence on other projects within the region.
+Prioritizing People and Action: The vision that hundreds of people developed for Pullman as Chicago’s first national park is undeniably successful, but we still have work to do.
+In order to sustain Pullman’s unique trajectory, the Positioning Pullman collaboration must continue to drive investments that benefit both community members and help immerse new visitors in Pullman’s remarkable history.

 Completing the original Action Plan means committing time and resources to such priority projects as:

 - Cottage Grove Avenue improvements to complete the gateway corridors work.

 - New Metra stations at stops within Pullman National Historical Park (103rd, 111th).

 - Hotel Florence renovation and opening to the public.

 - Continued renovation of Greenstone Church to ensure this historic site remains vibrant in the decades to come.

 - Rebuilding Market Hall, the Firehouse and additional historic homes to expand the visitor experience

 - Redesign and renovation of Pullman and Arcade Parks.

 Establishing Pullman National Historical Park and launching Positioning Pullman have helped spur interest in adjacent neighborhoods and attractions.
 There are six natural and cultural areas within a short distance of 111th Street and Cottage Grove Avenue that provide tremendous opportunities to connect to Pullman by trail.